RCOSDP/weko/docs/usersguide/accessing.rst

 -----------------------

 You can obtain information in other formats by setting an appropriate Accept header.
-Invenio REST API endpoint will read this information and invoke appropriate record serialisation.
+WEKO3 REST API endpoint will read this information and invoke appropriate record serialisation.

-For example, the Invenio demo site runs an ILS flavour and so returns MARCXML by
+For example, the WEKO3 demo site runs an ILS flavour and so returns MARCXML by
 default:

 .. code-block:: console